Chocolate Cherry Cashew Cheesecake (vegan)

 Life is a lot right now.
 I thought you (and I!) needed a proper treat.
 And this chocolate cherry cheesecake, made with creamy cashews and luscious dark chocolate is the best treat I’ve had in a while.
+I am pretty sure that chocolate and cherry is one of my favourite combinations and if you need proof of that, look no further than my vegan chocolate mousse with cherry compote!
 No bake, with a simple gluten free cheesecake crust made from fruit and nuts.
 Who says that plants can’t be decadent?

 True story: when my first kid was tiny, I was very careful about how I used the word ‘treat’.
+The dietitian in me hated how we elevate certain foods over the basics like fruit and veggies.
 I would say something neutral like ‘here, have a few chips’ but then use the word treat to describe raspberries.
 I was so conscious of how we use the word treat, especially with kids, because if we elevate foods like chocolate, chips or cookies as a ‘treat’ then what the heck is broccoli?
 It was kind of like swimming upstream but for at least 2 1/2 years, I tried my best.
 Fast forward to my second and all of it went out the window including promising treats so I could just get a few minutes of quiet.
 Ha!

 To me, child feeding fiascos aside, the treat really is in the eye of the beholder.
 It’s something special, maybe a bit rare, and definitely pleasurable to you.
 So my fave kale caesar from the Juice Truck is a treat because A) it’s so delicious and B) I didn’t have to chop it.
 Raspberries are a treat because I like em but they’re pricey to buy and have a short season.
 Cheesecake is also a treat, because I love it SO much.
 To me, cheesecake is greater than pie and cake and cookies put together.
 Unpopular opinion, I know.
 Please direct all hate mail to the department of ‘people who are wrong about food’ Ha!
 Kidding, of course.
 (Except about my love of cheesecake.)